dotnet/templating/docs/Conditions.md

 ## Conditional Parameters

 [Parameter symbols in template](Reference-for-template.json.md#parameter-symbol) can be specified together with optional conditions:
-* [`IsEnabled Condition`](Reference-for-template.json.md#isEnabled) - defines presence of input parameter.
-If condition is specified and evaluates to false (or a `false` constant is passed), passed parameter value (if any) is ignored and processing works without the parameter.
-This includes [conditional processing of sources](Conditional-processing-and-comment-syntax.md) and [replacements](Reference-for-template.json.md#replaces).
+* [`IsEnabled Condition`](Reference-for-template.json.md#isEnabled) - Used to determine when (or if) this symbol should be used.
+If this condition is specified and evaluates to `false` (or a `false` constant is passed), then this parameter is treated as if it does not exist.
+This applies to the use of [conditional processing of sources](Conditional-processing-and-comment-syntax.md) and [replacements](Reference-for-template.json.md#replaces).
 [Verification of mandatory parameters](Reference-for-template.json.md#isRequired) does not consider disabled parameters (even if marked as required).
-* [`IsRequired Condition`](Reference-for-template.json.md#isRequired) - defines if parameter is mandatory or optional.
+* [`IsRequired Condition`](Reference-for-template.json.md#isRequired) - defines if parameter is required or optional.

 ### Evaluation